-Throughout the public outreach process for this plan there was a significant call for the addition of assisted and senior housing in the neighborhood.
-The Shadle Area is very established within Spokane, and many residents have lived in their homes for decades.
-But, as these residents age and face health issues, many are faced with a tough decision of whether to move to an assisted living facility.
+Throughout the public outreach process for this plan there was a significant call for the addition of senior housing in the neighborhood.
+The Shadle area is very established within Spokane, and many residents have lived in their homes for decades.
+But, as these residents age many are faced with a tough decision of whether to make the move to some type of senior housing.
 Yet, currently in order to do this many would have to move away from the neighborhood they have lived in for a large portion, if not all, of their lives.

-By incorporating senior and assisted living facilities into the Shadle District Center, this plan helps to provide long-term, as well as newcoming, senior residents with the option to reside in the Shadle Area and at the same time receive the services that they need.
+By incorporating senior housing options into the Shadle Neighborhood, this plan helps aging in place and provides long-term, as well as newcoming, senior residents with the option to reside in the Shadle area and at the same time receive the services that they need.